Vegetable Garden Plan: Layout Diagram with Plant List

 February 24, 2022

 For daily wit & wisdom, sign up for the Almanac newsletter.

-See our vegetable garden plot plan—plus the accompanying plant list—for a 5 x 10 space.
+See our vegetable garden plan layout—plus the accompanying plant list—for a 5- by 10-foot space.
 This garden includes popular veggies, herbs, and fruit that work in most regions.

 This semicircle plot measures about 5x10 feet, requires well-drained soil, and does best with full sun to light shade.
 For secure footing at harvest time, add a pair of stepping stones to the garden.

 Rhubarb (perennial): Rhubarb forms large clumps of inedible, deep-green leaves held on edible, stout, pink-to-red stalks.
 It is about 3 feet tall and wide and grows in zones 3 to 8.
 In warmer climates, try globe artichoke (Cynara scolymus) instead.
 One plant.

 Kale (annual): Thick, upright stems carry edible, crinkled leaves.
 Most varieties have pale-green leaves; you can also try “Lacinato,” which has deeply veined, narrow, blue-green leaves, and “Redbor,” which has bright purple-pink stalks and frilly, purple-green leaves that turn violet in cool weather.
 It grows to about 3 feet tall.
 Two plants.